jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 * **All the other crap**

 ## Your Code
 By _your code_, I’m referring to the code that tends to have your name on it when `git blame` is activated for a file.
-This code will also tend to be where the project’s Business Logic resides regardless of a specific developer ownership. **Your code is often someone else's crap too**.
+This code will also tend to be where the project’s Business Logic resides regardless of a specific developer ownership.
+It will also include some infrastructure plumbing that allows _your code_ to interact with the _other crap_. **Your code is often someone else's crap too**.

 ## All the Other Crap
-The _crap_ is the other parts of the system.
+The _other crap_ are the other parts of the system and its dependencies.
 Some of these will be internal components provided by developers on other teams, your team, or possibly even you.
 Some will be external components purchased from vendors, acquired via open source or part of of the system's platform.
 Here are some examples of external components:
 * Database Products
 * File Systems
 * The Web